-Regent Brass was founded by a collective of brass musicians under the leadership of Paul Fensom in 1985 and is based in the London Borough of Brent.
+Regent Brass was founded by a collective of brass musicians under the leadership of Paul Fensom in 1985 and was initially based in the London Borough of Brent.
 Since then, the band has gone from strength to strength, showcasing its talents by giving regular performances at a wide range of different events.

 An ambitious and dynamic group, Regent Brass is very proud of its diverse composition with members hailing from England, Scotland, Wales, Ireland, France, Italy, Switzerland, Iceland, the USA, New Zealand, Australia and Japan.
 The band’s honorary patrons include the writer, actor and comedian Victoria Wood OBE, composers Joseph Horovitz and John McCabe CBE and trumpet soloist Crispian Steele-Perkins.

 The band performs regularly in competitions and has enjoyed a great deal of success since its formation, rising dramatically from the Fourth Section to the Championship Section in only six years and winning the London and Southern Counties Area Contest on five separate occasions, most recently taking the Championship Section title in March 2013.
 It has qualified for the National Finals of Great Britain on nine occasions and won the title of National Third Section Champions in 1988.
 Due to this success, the band is ranked regularly among the top 100 bands across the globe by websites www.4barsrest.com and www.brassstats.com.
 A complete history of the band’s contest results can be found on Brass Band Results website.